Core Principles

 Classical Reference Notes

-• Brihat Parashara Hora Shastra (BPHS): Describes Mars as blood-red in complexion, fickle-minded, liberal, bilious (Pitta constitution), prone to anger, with a thin waist and physique.
+Parashara describes Mars as blood-red in complexion, fickle-minded, liberal, bilious (Pitta constitution), prone to anger, with a thin waist and physique.
 Associates him with fire abodes and bitter taste.
+BPHS specifically identifies Mars as lord of the Sama Veda and details his special aspects to the 4th and 8th houses.
+The text notes his exaltation at 28° Capricorn and his Moolatrikona in Aries 0°–12°.

-• Saravali: Elaborates on Mars as short in stature with reddish-brown eyes, strong body, short shining hair, bright as burning fire.
+Kalyana Varma elaborates on Mars as short in stature with reddish-brown eyes (Pingala), strong body, short shining hair, bright as burning fire.
 Notes his tamasic guna, warrior caste, and temperament of unsteadiness, adventure, wrath, and courage.
 Identifies his abode as fire houses such as kitchens and factories.
+Saravali provides extensive detail on the physical and temperamental characteristics that distinguish Mars-dominant individuals.

 Related Articles